embedded-software-laboratory/cardiovascular-and-respiratory-model/README.md

 The model and associated interfaces are still being developed, as the project is still ongoing and additional features may be added in the future.

+### Acknowledgements

+This research is part of the medical informatics initiative (https://www.medizininformatik-initiative.de/en/), in particular the SMITH project (https://www.smith.care/home-2/) and is supported by the German Federal Ministry of Education and Research, grant numbers: 01ZZ1803K.

 ### References

 <details><summary>[1] S. Fonck, S. Fritsch, S. Kowalewski, R. Hensen and A. Stollenwerk, "Algorithmic distinction of ARDS and Heart Failure in ICU data from medical embedded systems by using a computer model" </summary>